 Have you been to China?

 I have been to China only in the context of researching the book.
-That was 18 months ago, when I did a touristy package tour that would become the journey of the fictional characters.
+That was almost two years ago, when I did a touristy package tour that would become the journey of the fictional characters.
 I wondered, would I vanish into the crowd?
 But what happened was that people I met saw me as not one of them—as foreign.

 Some of the book reflects known historic events and some stems largely from your imagination.
 Why did you decide to blend them?